ElToberino/Tobers_Multidisplay_XXL/README.md

 # Tobers Multidisplay XXL
-Tobers Multidisplay XXL for ESP32 and MAX7219 8x8 LED matrix modules is the expert version of Tobers Multidisplay.<br>
+Tobers Multidisplay XXL for ESP32 and MAX7219 8x8 LED matrix modules is the expert version of [Tobers Multidisplay](https://github.com/ElToberino/Tobers_Multidisplay).<br>
-In addition to the well known features of Tobers Multidisplay it can also show graphic animations.
+In addition to the well known features of *Tobers Multidisplay* it can also show graphic animations.
 Besides that there are lots of optimizations and nearly everything is configurable during runtime; you can even use different news and weather APIs.<br><br>
-**Note:** You should be familiar with "Tobers Multidisplay" and only try out this new version if you know how the program works and how to set up everything.
-As this software is "experts only" there is no support.
-This is not a fork but a completely new version, so updating via OTA does not work.
-You have to upload boath code and files.<br><br>
+**Note:** You should be familiar with *Tobers Multidisplay* and only try out this new version if you know how the program works and how to set up everything.
+As this software is "experts only" there is no support.<br>
+If you are happy with *Tobers Multidisplay* and it meets your needs, it's better to stay with the old version.
+It is still maintained and supported.<br>
+If you want more and you don't mind about things getting more complicate you can go on.<br>
+**Please read the following information carefully before starting your project.** <br><br>
 <img src="showcase/Multidisplay_final.jpg" width="500">
 <br><br>
 **About**<br>
-Always keeping Tobers Multidisplay up to date I considered adding new functions and optimizations to it.
-But as I don't want to drop support for ESP8266 and as I don't want to make it much more complicate for the may users that like my display very much, I've decided to set up a completely new project.<br>
+Always keeping *Tobers Multidisplay* up to date I considered adding new functions and optimizations to it.
+But as I don't want to drop support for ESP8266 and as I don't want to make it much more complicate for the many users that like my display very much, I've decided to set up a completely new project.<br>
 (Still in pre AI era) I began with integrating the graphic animations of the [MAX72xx Library by majicDesigns](https://github.com/MajicDesigns/MD_MAX72XX).
 After that I got more and more ideas and now there is a program with lots of new features and even more optimizations under the hood.
 Finally, during the last month, I used some AI help for fine tuning and adding some features like multiple file upload.
-Going through the code you will still see the base from original Multidisplay on which a mighty programm has been built.
+Going through the code you will still see the base from original Multidisplay on which a mighty program has been built.<br>
+Please note: This is not a fork but a completely new version, so updating via OTA does not work.
+You have to upload boath code and files.

 **New features:**
-- graphic animations
+- graphic animations (as shown in the "Daft Punk" example in [MAX72xx Library](https://github.com/MajicDesigns/MD_MAX72XX/blob/main/examples/MD_MAX72xx_DaftPunk/MD_MAX72xx_DaftPunk.ino), a video is [here](https://www.youtube.com/watch?v=UVcUQzxbfUM))<br>
-- service Messages (Example: "News Service" is shown before news message)
+- service messages (example: "News Service" is shown before news message)
 - differents APIs, all configurable during runtime
 - API-Logs
 - optional combined date and time mode for large displays